vetkolisanket/Todo-App/README.md

 [x] - Option to create a new todo
 [x] - Option to see/edit todo
 [ ] - Option to mark todo done
+[ ] - Replace async tasks with coroutines